Middleton Library Research & Instruction Services

-The Reference Department Collection Development Policy is a subcomponent of the LSU Libraries' Collection Development Policy Overview.
-The LSU Libraries Reference Department print collection exists to support the research and service needs of the LSU community, support the goals of the LSU Libraries, and provide the tools and skills necessary to offer our clientele the greatest possible access to information resources, sources purchased and/or subscribed by the LSU Libraries and from outside sources.
+The Research & Instruction Services Collection Development Policy is a subcomponent of the LSU Libraries' Collection Development Policy Overview.
+The LSU Libraries Research & Instruction Services print collection exists to support the research and service needs of the LSU community, support the goals of the LSU Libraries, and provide the tools and skills necessary to offer our clientele the greatest possible access to information resources, sources purchased and/or subscribed by the LSU Libraries and from outside sources.
 The print collection is located in room 141, Middleton Library.

-The Libraries' collection development liaisons, mainly located in the Reference Department, are responsible for determining what materials are best suited for the collection, whether print or electronic access.
+The Libraries' collection development subject specialists, mainly located in Research & Instruction Services, are responsible for determining what materials are best suited for the collection, whether print or electronic access.
 Factors contributing to the purchase of a title include subject appropriateness, potential demand for materials within that area, the ability to provide off-campus access to electronic materials, and the potential for the LOUIS statewide consortium to consider purchasing electronic works.

 The Reference materials normally will be limited to resources which provide 1) brief factual data or 2) citations or other means of finding information in another published source.
 Resources which require that the user do extensive reading, analysis, or contemplation will not be considered reference materials.
 For example, a dictionary of biography would be considered, while a book length biography of a single person would not.

-As with the LSU Libraries' overall policy, the Reference Department's preferred purchase format is electronic content that is web-based or web accessible.
+As with the LSU Libraries' overall policy, Research & Instruction Services's preferred purchase format is electronic content that is web-based or web accessible.
 Reasons cited for selecting electronic journals on page 4 in the LSU Libraries' Collection Development Policy Overview also apply when selecting electronic reference formats.